How To Eat Ice Cream and Still Lose Weight

 Two rules you need to follow when you’re making room for goodies in your meal plan:

 1. Do NOT skip meals/snacks throughout the day.

-2. Make the food you do eat that day be HIGHLY nutritious.
+2. Make sure the food you do eat that day is HIGHLY nutritious.

 The worst thing you can do when you know you’re going to eat unhealthy later in the day is to try to ‘save up’ calories.
 It always backfires.
 Not only does it build you up into a ravenous feeding frenzy, but no food means you’re slowing your metabolism down to a snail’s pace.
 Not good!
 Especially when you’re going to be jamming high-calorie foods down your throat later.
 You are going to need your metabolism to help burn that off.

 The second worse thing you can do is not feed your body nutritious foods throughout the day.
 This is important every day, but especially on the days when you will be spending a portion of your day eating unhealthy food that won’t provide you any nutrition or sustenance.
 So on the days you know you will be eating treats, stick to calories that pack a huge nutritional punch for as little bang as possible.